ndiego/genesis-featured-page-advanced/readme.txt

 That said, most Genesis users have probably stumbled upon the *Genesis - Featured Page* widget as a great way to add page teasers/links to your homepage, footer, sidebars, or really any widget area.

 However, sometimes you need additional functionality that is not offered in the core widget, such as adding a custom image or custom content.
 This is what *Genesis - Featured Page Advanced* does.

 = Plugin Highlights =
-* **New:** You can now add a Custom Page Title
 * Display widget title above or below image (Defaults above)
 * Display page title above or below image (Defaults below)
 * Adds option for widget to link to a custom link
 * Adds custom image upload field
 * Adds option to adjust the size of custom images
 * Adds custom content field, which accepts shortcodes
 * Adds option to display the page excerpt
 * Adds option to remove the page link from the page title
 * Adds option to add the page link to the widget title
+* Adds option to add a custom page title
 * Adds option to remove the page link from the featured or custom image
 * Adds option to insert the Learn More link on a new line
 * Set the target and rel attributes on all links
 * Fields show/hide based on user selection for cleaner UI
 * Works alongside the original *Genesis - Featured Page* widget and other third party widgets
 * Uses the same CSS classes as the original Genesis widget, so any styling you are currently using will be passed to this widget
-* Genesis 2.0 and HTML5 compatible
+* Genesis 3.0+ and HTML5 compatible

 If you are looking for additional features, let me know in the plugin support forum.

 **Disclaimer:** This plugin is essentially a forked version of the original *Genesis - Featured Page* widget.
 Props go to StudioPress for developing the widget, I just modified/enhanced it.

 = Support This Plugin =

 There are a few ways you can help support the development of this plugin: